Halftime (song)

 "Halftime" is a song by American rapper Nasty Nas, who would change his name to Nas after the release of the song.
 The song was released as his debut single, the sole single from the Zebrahead soundtrack album and the lead single from his debut album Illmatic, on October 13, 1992.
-"Halftime" was produced by Large Professor, Remixed by Joe "The Butcher" Nicolo and features samples of drums and vocals from "Schoolboy Crush" by Average White Band, horns from "Soul Traveling" by Gary Byrd, and the bassline from "Dead End" from the Japanese cast recording of the musical Hair.
+"Halftime" was produced by Large Professor, Remixed by Joe "The Butcher" Nicolo and features samples of drums and vocals from "School Boy Crush" by Average White Band, horns from "Soul Traveling" by Gary Byrd, and the bassline from "Dead End" from the Japanese cast recording of the musical Hair.
 The song was the first song created for Illmatic, and was released circa one and a half years earlier than the album.

 Background

 "I went over [to Large Professor's house], and he made the "Halftime" beat in front of me, and he was gonna give it to me at the time.
 I didn't know what to do with it.
 I didn't know why I didn't know what to do with it, because I loved the shit out the beat.
 Then I heard it on "Halftime," and I was like, Goddamn, I was a stupid ass for not touching this beat!"